MicrosoftDocs/fabric-docs/docs/data-engineering/highconcurrencymode-notebooks.md

 ## Next steps

 In this document, you get a basic understanding of a session sharing through high concurrency mode in notebooks.
-Advance to the next articles to learn how to create and get started with your own Data Engineering workloads using lakehouses and Notebooks:
+Advance to the next articles to learn how to create and get started with your own Data Engineering workloads using Lakehouse and Notebooks:

 - To get started with Lakehouse, see [Creating a Lakehouse](create-lakehouse.md).
 - To get started with Notebooks, see [How to use a Notebook](how-to-use-notebook.md)